Artists.

 Recent and future projects include her debut at Leeds Lieder Festival alongside Kitty Whately, a performance of ‘Schwanengesang’ with Roderick Williams at the Oxford International Song Festival and her debut at the Barbican Centre alongside a line-up of emerging talent including Lotte Betts-Dean, James Way and Hugh Cutting.
 She recently released two disks with Delphian Records: ‘Our Indifferent Century’ and the complete Britten Canticles and has a third on the way in 2026.

-James Way is fast gaining international recognition for the versatility of his voice and commanding stage presence.
-His work spans a variety of music both as performer and artistic director.
+James Way’s work spans a variety of music both as performer, artistic director and educator.
 Having followed his initial passion for baroque music through the young artist programmes of Les Arts Florissants and the Orchestra of the Age of Enlightenment he immediately became in demand as a soloist for conductors including William Christie, Rene Jacobs, Harry Bicket and Trevor Pinnock.

 Featured artists